grippy/yak/SYNTAX.md

 ### Rules

-- Function names are prefixed with a colon (i.e. `:`).
+- Function names are prefixed with a colon (i.e. `:function_name`).
 - Function arguments are separated by whitespace.
+- Function arguments don't support positional arguments and should include `arg: value` pairs when calling functions.
-- Function bodies are defined by the Fat Arrow.
+- Function bodies are defined by the Fat Arrow `=>` punctuation.
 - Functions returns are explicit using the `return` keyword.
+- Functions must define a return type if calling the return keyword.

 ## Structs

-Structs borrow from Rust/Go syntax but with the optional the need for curly braces.
+Structs borrow from Rust/Go syntax but make curly braces optional.

 ### Keyword